 Autumn colour at Waddesdon Manor

 Autumn brings misty mornings and late afternoon sun.
 The gardens reflect this change of season, with trees and shrubs changing to hues of orange, red, gold and yellow.
-See autumnal colours on one of our many walks, and treat yourself to something delicious from the Manor Restaurant or Stables Café.
+See autumnal colours on one of our many walks, and treat yourself to something delicious from the Treaterie or Woodland Café.

 A bountiful array of warm colours spread across the garden, encouraging lovely long walks in the crisp air - what better way to explore autumnal wildlife, beautiful trees and the changes this season brings.